Thanks for visiting my website!

 I'm very passionate about movies and photography.
 I've watched way too many films and occasionally post reviews on my letterboxd page.

-We recently released ZUNA, a 380-million parameter diffusion autoencoder for EEG super-resolution.
+A new foundation model from Zyphra!
+We released ZUNA, a 380-million parameter diffusion autoencoder for EEG super-resolution.
 You can install it with

 pip install zuna